FreeSEOTools.io

 Google switched to mobile-first indexing in 2019, meaning the mobile version of your site is what Google primarily uses to understand and rank your content.
 If your mobile experience is poor — slow load times, broken layout, or tiny text — that directly impacts your rankings in both mobile and desktop search results.

 Beyond rankings, mobile usability drives conversions.
-Studies consistently show that users who encounter friction on mobile (slow loads, hard-to-tap buttons, horizontal scroll) leave immediately.
+Studies consistently show that users who encounter friction on mobile leave immediately.
 A poor mobile experience hurts both your SEO and your revenue.

 How to Improve Your Mobile Score

 Start with the opportunities listed in the results.
-The most impactful improvements are usually: optimising images (use WebP, add explicit width/height, lazy-load below-the-fold images), reducing render-blocking JavaScript (defer or async non-critical scripts), and enabling a CDN with proper cache headers.
+The most impactful improvements are usually: optimising images (use WebP, add explicit width/height, lazy-load below-the-fold images), reducing render-blocking JavaScript, and enabling a CDN with proper cache headers.
 For layout issues like tap targets and content width, audit your CSS for fixed pixel widths and ensure your responsive breakpoints cover small screens (320px–375px).

 Frequently Asked Questions